sjmcculloch/smblogv2/content/posts/2024/2024-01-22-8-week-half-marathon-plan/index.md

   - fitness
 ---

-Below is the plan I'm using for my 2 half-marathon's planned this year.
+Below is the plan I'm using for my 2 half-marathons planned this year.

-A ✅ indicates completion.

 **Week 1:**